Master Sokaku Takeda (1859–1943) was known as the reviver and founder of the martial art Daito-ryu aiki-jujutsu.

 He was born in Aizu and grew up in a time of war and civil strife.
-He was the second son of Sokichi Takeda, a samurai of the Takeda clan who worked his farm and taught at a local school in a Buddhist temple.
+He was the second son of Sokichi Takeda, a samurai of the Takeda clan who worked his farm and was a teacher at a local school in a Buddhist temple.

-His mother, Tomi Kurokochi was a daughter of Dengoro Kurokochi, a Yari and Kenjutsu master.
+Sokaku's mother, was Tomi Kurokochi who was a daughter of Dengoro Kurokochi, a Yari and Kenjutsu master.

-Sokaku received his first martial arts training from his father who had a dojo at their home.
-Sokichi was an expert in sword (kenjutsu) and spear (yari), and had once been a sumo wrestler of ozeki rank.
+Sokaku received his first martial arts training with his father who had a dojo at their home.
+Sokichi was an expert in sword (kenjutsu) and spear (yari), and had also been a sumo wrestler with the rank of ozeki.

-In 1873, Sokaku Takeda traveled with his father to the dojo of his father's friend, swordsman Sakakibara Kenkichi.
+In 1873, Takeda traveled to the dojo of his father's friend, Sakakibara Kenkichi.
 There he stayed on as a live-in student and immersed himself in training.

 His sword skills were unparalleled and he was greatly feared.

-Although Sokaku decided against becoming a priest, he visited many times, and under Chikanori's instruction is said to have perfected seemingly miraculous skills of understanding another's mind and thought.
+Although he decided against becoming a priest, he visited many times, and under Chikanori's instruction is said to have perfected miraculous skills of understanding another thoughts.

 In 1898 Chikanori wrote a poem in Sokaku's enrollment book, saying the age of the sword had ended, and it was time to pursue jujutsu.